ppoiuy/spellcast-solver/README.md

 # spellcastsolver
 Word finder for Discord's SpellCast game

-spellcastsolver is a tool designed to help find valid words in Discord's SpellCast game.
-It provides a user-friendly interface for inputting letters, modifying tile values, and generating a list of the best words based on their value.
+Allows for inputting letters, modifying tile values, and generating a list of the best words based on their value, showing each path and which letters to swap.

 ## How to Use